anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 * **Introduction**
   - In the introduction section, on the top logo, the same welcome message is displayed.
   - Below the welcome message, a greeting to the player is given with the user name entered by the player.
-  - Below the greeting message, the purpose of the two buttons on the screen is explained to the user.
+  - Below the greeting message, two buttons are given to the player.
     - Start the quiz: will direct the player to the quiz.
     - How to play: give the user quiz instructions.
 How to play the quiz

 ![Introduction_section](assets/readme-assets/Introduction_page.PNG)